delphicventurescode/fulmo_talk_series__speaker_bios__public/README.md

 He has been invited to deliver lectures and seminars in the Distinguished Lecturer Series of the European Union’s Pro-learn program and as a Distinguished Lecturer of the IEEE Education Society.
 Additionally, he has presented over 60 technical seminars, lectures, and keynote addresses across Austria, Australia, Bangladesh, China, Finland, Germany, Hong Kong, India, Malaysia, Macau, Pakistan, Japan, Singapore, Slovenia, Sweden, Switzerland, UAE, and the USA.

-## Prof. Sonja Lyubomirsky
-Prof. Sonja Lyubomirsky is a Russian-born American psychologist and a professor in the Department of Psychology at the University of California, Riverside.
-She is the author of *The How of Happiness: A Scientific Approach to Getting the Life You Want*, a book translated into 22 languages that explores how intentional activity, genetics, and circumstances contribute to long-term happiness.

-Prof. Lyubomirsky earned her B.A. from Harvard University and her Ph.D. in Social/Personality Psychology from Stanford University.
-Her research focuses on understanding the determinants of happiness and well-being and translating scientific findings into practical strategies for everyday life.

-She has received numerous honors, including grants from the John Templeton Foundation and the National Institute of Mental Health, the Templeton Positive Psychology Prize, an honorary doctorate from the University of Basel, and election as a Fellow of the American Association for the Advancement of Science.

-## Dr. Budhaditya Chakraborty
-Dr. Budhaditya Chakraborty is the Director and Head of Cardiothoracic and Vascular Surgery (CTVS) at Rajasthan Hospital, Jaipur.
-A pioneering heart surgeon, he was one of the lead surgeons behind Rajasthan’s first successful heart transplant in 2015.
-He completed his cardiac surgery training at AIIMS, New Delhi, followed by fellowships in aortic and minimally invasive cardiac surgery at Harvard Medical School, and an advanced fellowship in heart transplantation and mechanical circulatory support (MCS) at the Mayo Clinic, USA.

-His areas of expertise include advanced minimally invasive heart surgeries, robotic surgery, cardiac transplantation, and aortic interventions.
-He resides in Jaipur with his family — his wife, a professor of digital marketing at a private university, his mother, and two daughters.

-Outside the operating room, Dr. Chakraborty is passionate about patient education, running a digital platform called The Heart Surgery Forum.
-He is also an avid marathon runner, combining his dedication to medicine with personal fitness and community engagement.

 ## Mr. Anand Manikutty
 Anand Manikutty is a writer, poet, inventor, entrepreneur, researcher, and technology leader with over 20 years of experience spanning software engineering, academia, and non-profits.
 He has held roles at Microsoft, Oracle, and pioneering organizations like Digital Green, and currently serves as Fractional CTO and InfoSec Architect, building scalable and secure web systems.